twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**September 21, 2026**
+- Require at least 3 ratings from raters on each side of the factor spectrum (positive and negative factors) before a note can become "Currently Rated Not Helpful".

 **August 3, 2026**
 - Introduce a GaussianModel for Expansion Groups